Trichodes alvearius: Description

 Trichodes alvearius is a very hairy beetle with black head and scutellum.
 The elongated elytra show a bright red colour with black bands.
 This species can easily be distinguished from Trichodes apiarius by the black stripe down the middle of the back (along the inner edge of the elytra) and the red apex, not reached by the black terminal stain.
 It does not fly readily, relying instead on its warning coloration to protect itself from predators.

 Distribution

 These beetles are widely distributed across southern Europe in Albania, Czech Republic, Italy, Greece, France, Germany, Hungary, Poland, Spain, Switzerland, the western half of the Balkans, and in North Africa.
 The species became extinct in England in the nineteenth century.

 Life cycle

-At the larval stage they are parasites of several species of bees and wasps, as the adults lay the eggs close hymenopteran nests or hives (hence the name “alvearius”, the bee-hive beetle), eating various stages of their victims.
+At the larval stage they are parasites of several species of bees and wasps, as the adults lay the eggs close to hymenopteran nests or hives (hence the name “alvearius”, the bee-hive beetle), eating various stages of their victims.